Saastal

 The Saastal or the Saas Valley is an alpine valley in the district of Visp, in the eastern part of the Canton of Valais, Switzerland.
 It is the valley of the river Saaser Vispa.
 It is separated from the Mattertal to the west by the Mischabel massif.
 Villages in the valley are, upstream, Eisten, Saas-Balen, Saas-Grund, Saas-Fee and Saas-Almagell.
 Until 1893, the municipalities of Almagell, Balen, Fee and Grund were a single parish, with the only church in Grund.
 Mattmarksee is a reservoir built in the 1960s.

 The region hosts an extensive winter sports region, comprising the separate ski areas of Saas-Fee, Saas-Grund and Saas-Almagell.
 As well as individual ski passes a combined pass is available; each of these areas is connected to the other parts of the region by postal bus, rather than dedicated skilifts.

 Geography

 The Saastal (Saas Valley) is an alpine valley in the district of Visp, in the eastern part of the Canton of Valais, Switzerland.
 It forms the catchment of the Saaser Vispa, which flows northwards to join the Rhône at Visp.
 The valley is flanked to the west by the Mischabel massif, whose highest summit, the Dom (4,545 m), is the tallest peak entirely within Swiss territory.
-Villages in the Saastal, from uppermost to lowermost, are Eisten, Saas-Balen, Saas-Grund, Saas-Fee and Saas-Almagell.
+Villages in the Saastal, from lowermost to uppermost, are Eisten, Saas-Balen, Saas-Grund, Saas-Fee and Saas-Almagell.